GuanQinG-GitHub/DeepReach_Deployment/Notes/training_log.md

     - remove the pretrain part, since it's not helpful at this stage
     - switch to the sum of the residual
     - increase the iterations and later tuning the learning rate

+- Next
+    - Examine the loss, why each point has such a small loss?
+    - Try to add the time dependency, following Somil's work